Google Podcasts creator program

 What is the criteria you will use to select the winning teams?

-We will be looking at your application as a whole, with particular attention to the following:
+Our reviewers will be looking at your application as a whole, with particular attention to the following:

 - Does the team represent or intend to reach an audience currently marginalized in the podcasting landscape (see “what are you looking for” section)?